ahamlinman/importbounce/README.md

 ## Deployment

-This repo includes an AWS CloudFormation template (`CloudFormation.yaml`) that deploys importbounce as an AWS Lambda function serving your custom domain name through CloudFront.
+The `CloudFormation/` directory includes an AWS CloudFormation template (`Template.yaml`) and helper script (`cf.sh`) that deploys importbounce as an AWS Lambda function in the `us-east-1` region serving a single custom domain name through CloudFront. `cd` into that directory and run `./cf.sh help` for more information.

-**NOTE:** The provided template can only be deployed to the `us-east-1` region, since that's where CloudFront requires the generated TLS certificate to be.

-To use the template, run `make` to build a Lambda-compatible binary, use `aws cloudformation package` to upload the binary to S3, then use `aws cloudformation deploy` to create the stack.
-Before the stack can be fully deployed, you will need to go into the AWS Certificate Manager and follow the directions to validate the TLS certificate generated for your domain.
-You will also need to upload your TOML configuration as `importbounce.toml` to the S3 bucket created by CloudFormation (the filename can be changed with a stack parameter if desired).
+Before the stack can be fully deployed for the first time, you will need to go into the AWS Certificate Manager and follow the directions to validate the TLS certificate generated for your domain.
+After the initial deployment, you will need to upload your TOML configuration to the S3 bucket created by CloudFormation, then set up a CNAME to the CloudFront domain. `cf.sh` will print more information about this after you deploy the stack.

+Note that the template can only be deployed to `us-east-1`, as CloudFront requires the generated TLS certificate to be there.

-Alternatively, you can run importbounce as a standard HTTP server by passing the `-http` flag with a listening address (e.g. `-http 0.0.0.0:8080`).
+If you don't wish to use the serverless AWS Lambda deployment, you can run importbounce as a standard HTTP server by passing the `-http` flag with a listening address (e.g. `-http 0.0.0.0:8080`).

 ## Future Work

 * Mechanism so that accidentally deploying a bad config doesn't take down your whole domain.
-* Making the CloudFormation template easier for new users to deploy.
 * Enabling non-zero cache TTLs in CloudFront.